FeLiNa0/parallelly/README.md

     --light-mode|--no-light-mode or set $LIGHT_MODE=true:
     --command-output-command|--cc or set $SHOW_CMD_OUTPUT_CMD:
-        Command for printing stderr and stdout of a command
+        Command for printing stderr and stdout of a command If this argument is passed, --cc-args is set to '' by default.
         Default: tail
     --command-output-command-args|--cc-args  or set $SHOW_CMD_OUTPUT_CMD_ARG:
         Arguments for command for printing stderr and stdout of a command